There is no happier corner of the fixed income universe than junk bonds (JNK), (HYG), which have been soaring like a bat out of hell recently.

 Average yields for the bond class most sensitive to the economy have collapsed from 18% to near an all-time low of 6.68%, a scant 483 basis points over ten year Treasury bonds (TLT).

 If you look at the chart for (JNK) it virtually tracks the S&P 500 one for one, with less volatility, and therein lies the problem.
 When bonds act like stocks, what happens to bonds when stocks go down?

-That is a particularly pertinent question these days as stocks have more than doubled in from the bottom, and are approaching grotesquely overbought levels.
-After a move in the S&P 500 Index’s average multiple from 9 to 16.5, with 18 a possible top, are junk bonds peaking out here?
+That is a particularly pertinent question these days as stocks have more than doubled from the bottom, and are approaching grotesquely overbought levels.
+After a move in the S&P 500 Index?s average multiple from 9 to 19, with 20 a possible top, are junk bonds peaking out here as well?

 Do you really want to wait for the music to stop playing before you grab a chair?